benharker1/snowcat/README.md

 - serf event im975 'puppet agent -t'
 - serf event r72 'managedsoftwareupdate --installonly'
 - serf event webserver1.tehbenneh.com 'apt-get update && apt-get upgrade -y'

+...all you need are the hostname, or the workgroup that you want to affect, and the command you want to run.

 **- get feedback on current state of machines**